Jojo-Force/163-music/README.md

-# qq-music-react
+# 163-music-react

-qq-music-react is created by react.js
+163-music-react is created by react.js

 ## Install Package